Doxycycline (By mouth)

-- This medicine must be taken on an empty stomach, preferably at least 1 hour before or 2 hours after meals.
+- Oracea® capsules: This medicine must be taken on an empty stomach, at least 1 hour before or 2 hours after a meal.

-- If you are using this medicine to prevent malaria while traveling, start taking the medicine 1 or 2 days before you travel.
-Take the medicine every day during your trip and continue taking it for 4 weeks after you return.
+- Malaria prevention: Start taking the medicine 1 or 2 days before you travel.
+Take the medicine every day during your trip.
+Keep taking it for 4 weeks after you return.
 However, do not use the medicine for longer than 4 months.

-- This medicine is not for long-term use.
-Do not use this medicine for more than 9 months if you are using it for rosacea.
+- Do not use this medicine for more than 9 months if you are using it for rosacea.